vikashask/MEAN-Interview-Question/Angular/Angular CLI command.md

 ### ng test
     ng t

 ### Updates your application and its dependencies.
-See https://update.angular.io/
     ng update

 ### ng version [options]